ESS-render-3

 Agricultural Land Quality

 An agricultural land classification survey has been completed which confirms that the site comprises 37% Grade 3a and 63% Grade 3b land.
-Most of the development site is therefore not Best and Most Versatile land.
+Most of the development site is therefore not Best and Most Versatile land (Grade 3a and higher).

 Archaeology and Heritage